Illustrations by Rozalina Burkova

 Animation by Alex Kuzoian

 Chris Anderson is the CEO and founder of 3DR, America’s biggest drone maker in units.
 Prior to 3DR, Chris was the editor in chief of Wired magazine, and a writer and editor for The Economist, and Science.
-He’s also the author of Makers: The New Industrial Revolution.
+He’s the author of Makers: The New Industrial Revolution.
 He studied computation physics at George Washington and UC Berkeley and did research at Los Alamos National Laboratory.
+Follow him at @chr1sa

 CHRIS ANDERSON: Ten seconds after I did it, I realized that I’d created something that other people saw as a weapon.